 Also known as the South African War, the conflict raged from 11 October 1899 to 31 May 1902 between British forces and those of the South African Republic – a combination of the then Transvaal Republic and Orange Free State.

-During the war years, Port Elizabeth served as the main port of entry for remounts, as horses were referred to, for the British & Colonial forces.
-As a consequence, the townspeople were very aware of their contribution made by thousands of horses and mules during the hostilities.
+During the war years, Port Elizabeth served as the main port of entry for remounts, as these incoming horses were referred to, for the British and Colonial forces.
+As a consequence, the townspeople were very aware of the contribution made by thousands of horses and mules during the hostilities.
 The reason for the continual importation of horses was necessitated by the high rate of death of these beasts.

 The great stampede